Steve Baker, News Producer

 Hometown: Port Huron, Mich; Rockford, Ill; Iowa City, Ia

 With KVMR since: 1993

-Steve Baker, KVMR's program director and its Monday Morning Show host (7-10 a.m.), claims he's on a quixotic journey as he and the station compete for listeners - and attention - against the multi-million dollar public radio and corporate programmed commercials troughs out there.
+Steve Baker, one of KVMR’s New Producers and its Monday Morning Show host (7-10 a.m.), claims he’s on a quixotic journey as he and the station compete for listeners – and attention – against the multi-million dollar public radio and corporate programmed commercials troughs out there.

 “The best you can do is tilt at windmills every week,” he says, “And, hopefully, knock a few over.”

 So a typical Monday might zoom from tongue-in-cheek interviews with Elvis Presley or Ethel Merman to real ones with anyone from folksinger Peter Yarrow, political analyst Shawn Garvey, a grown up Timmy from the “Lassie” series or even a flea circus ringmaster.
 Plus the goings-on at the Dead Dog Café Comedy Hour, environmental commentary from Al Stahler, Golden Reel-winning mile-a-minute musings from cranky satirist Ian Shoales, and even the odd, naturalist goings-on of “Pulse of the Planet.”